michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0130.md

 - v: bring together into a single whole or system
 - v: make firm or secure; strengthen
 ### Family
-consolidate: consolidated, consolidates, consolidating, consolidation, consolidative+;consolidated: unconsolidated;consolidation: consolidations
+- consolidate: consolidated, consolidates, consolidating, consolidation, consolidative+
+- consolidated: unconsolidated
+- consolidation: consolidations
 ### Examples
 - Another international consequence of Keynes’s work was that his book helped to consolidate American public opinion against the treaty.
 - The company’s headquarters are about to be consolidated in Ligety’s hometown of Park City, Utah.